Critical evaluation: Validity and chance

 When evaluating trial data, it’s important not to rely solely on p-values, but to consider whether the results are important.
 For instance, a trial might show that an antihypertensive drug improved blood pressure readings by 2mmHg per year, but would this be clinically important, even if it was statistically significant?

 We also need to consider that p-values are based only on data from a sample of people, and the results you get for that sample may not be the results you would get with a different sample.
-Because of these limitations we should look at other statistical values.

 Confidence intervals also show if the difference between interventions is statistically significant or not.
 When dealing with results which are expressed as ratios (e.g. relative risk, hazard ratio, odds ratio), if the confidence intervals do not contain 1.0 then the result is statistically significant.
 For example consider the following results of 2 studies comparing Drug A and Drug B in reducing the risk of stroke.
-In the first study, the odds ratio is reported as 1.25% (95% confidence interval 1.05 to 1.45) in favour of Drug B.
+In the first study, the odds ratio is reported as 1.25% (95% CI 1.05 to 1.45) in favour of Drug B.

-In the second study the odds ratio is reported as 1.10 (95% confidence interval 0.90 to 1.30).
+In the second study the odds ratio is reported as 1.10 (95% CI 0.90 to 1.30).

 If you have a result not expressed as a ratio, such as an absolute difference in blood pressure, then if the confidence intervals do not contain zero the result is statistically significant.
 For example consider the following results of 2 studies investigating Drug A versus Drug B for hypertension.
-In study 1 Drug A produced a mean drop in blood pressure of 5 mmHg (95% confidence interval +1 to +7 mmHg) more than Drug B.
+In study 1 Drug A produced a mean drop in blood pressure of 5 mmHg (95% CI +1 to +7 mmHg) more than Drug B.

 PAGE 3 OF 8.
 NEXT PAGE ›